-In just six years, Houston Cinema Arts Society (HCAS) has put the nation’s fourth largest city on the map among film industry professionals, artists, and film aficionados as a premier showcase for the moving image and the creative process.
+In just eight years, Houston Cinema Arts Society (HCAS) has put the nation’s fourth largest city on the map among film industry professionals, artists, and film aficionados as a premier showcase for the moving image and the creative process.
 Although the society is still working to expand public awareness, its founding illustrates how Houston’s cultural entrepreneurship is taking off along with our diverse population and economy.

 In 2007, then-Mayor Bill White asked arts philanthropist and former trial attorney Franci Crane to head a task force to stimulate film culture in Houston.
 She and a team of cultural leaders came back several months later with the recommendation that Houston sponsor cinematic programming that celebrates the visual, performing, and literary arts.
 This unique focus on films “by and about artists” accomplished two goals: It filled a niche in the broader film festival world that was sorely underrepresented.
 And it identified Houston, internationally, as a thriving arts town that celebrates innovative films, media installations and performances.